How Hypnotherapy can break gambling addiction

 About Marian Barry

 I am an award-winning hypnotherapist and open and approachable person.
 I offer a professional, caring and safe service in a comfortable private environment.
 I work either in the Harley Street Hypnotherapy Clinic, London or Great Abington, Cambridge.
-I specialise in anxiety, depression and confidence issues, obsessions and compulsions, alcohol abuse, gambling issues, weight loss, eating disor… Read more
+I specialise in anxiety, depression and confidence issues, obsessions and compulsions, alcohol abuse, gambling issues, weight… Read more

 Located in Cambridge and London.